Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Introduction

-A review of existing GCL approaches reveals a common framework that combines two primary modules: (1) graph augmentation, which generates diverse views of anchor graphs through techniques like node dropping, edge perturbation, and attribute masking, and (2) CL, which maximizes agreement between augmented views of the same anchor while minimizing agreement between different anchors.
+A review of existing GCL approaches reveals a common framework that combines two primary modules: (1) graph augmentation, which generates diverse views of anchor graphs through techniques, specifically random node dropping (ratio 0.1), edge perturbation, and feature masking, to generate invariant views, and (2) CL, which maximizes agreement between augmented views of the same anchor while minimizing agreement between different anchors.
 However, these methods face inherent challenges due to the complexity of graph structures, where random augmentations may obscure critical features, potentially misguiding the CL process.
-In response to these challenges, recent studies have shifted focus towards understanding the invariance properties~\cite{Misra2020,dangovski2022equivariant} of GCL.
-The necessity for augmentations was emphasized to maintain semantic integrity, arguing that high-performing GCL frameworks should enhance instance discrimination without compromising the intrinsic semantics of the anchor graphs.
-Building on this foundation, invariant rationale discovery (IRD) techniques~\cite{li2022,wu2022dir,chang2020} were proposed, aligning closely with the objectives of GCL.
+In response to these challenges, recent studies have shifted focus towards understanding the invariance properties~\citep{Misra2020,dangovski2022equivariant} of GCL.
+The necessity for augmentations was emphasized to maintain semantic integrity, arguing that high-performing GCL frameworks should improve instance discrimination without compromising the intrinsic semantics of the anchor graphs.
+Building on this foundation, invariant rationale discovery (IRD) techniques~\citep{li2022,wu2022dir,chang2020} were proposed, aligning closely with the objectives of GCL.
 These techniques highlight the importance of identifying critical features that inform predictions effectively.